Sondra Locke: Memoir and final projects

 In 1997, Locke's autobiography The Good, the Bad, and the Very Ugly: A Hollywood Journey was published by William Morrow and Company.
-In it she called Eastwood "a completely evil, manipulating, lying excuse for a man."
+In it, she called Eastwood "a completely evil, manipulating, lying excuse for a man."
 Eastwood's lawyers sent a warning letter to the publisher, and although no slander charges arose, Entertainment Tonight canceled a scheduled interview with Locke.
-She was also bumped from The Oprah Winfrey Show and, in her words, "shut out of most venues to promote the book, in particular the networks."
+She was also bumped from The Oprah Winfrey Show, and in her words, "shut out of most venues to promote the book, in particular the networks."
 The book received a supportive rave review from New York Daily News writer Liz Smith, while Entertainment Weekly's Dana Kennedy dismissed the book as a "peculiar, not terribly consequential, life story."

-Locke told a Spanish website that she'd been informed Entertainment Weekly originally planned to publish a positive review, but for reasons unclear, it was pulled and a negative review appeared instead.
+Locke told a Portuguese website that she had been informed that Entertainment Weekly originally planned to publish a positive review, but for reasons unclear, it was pulled and a negative review appeared instead.
 The Advocate, a monthly LGBT-interest magazine, was set to do a big article on Locke's book; suddenly and uncharacteristically, Eastwood gave The Advocate an interview, and they decided not to run the piece.
 She reflected in 2012: "Clint has said so many bad things about me to the media since we split up, and he has so much more access and power to do that.
 He's said things that were hurtful to my character and hurtful to me professionally."
 Locke was nonetheless grateful to have a platform at all, stating: "It was a miracle that a major publisher took it."